getbase/starter/readme.md

 | `npm start` | Starts up a web server and watches for HTML, SCSS and JS changes within `/src` |
 | `npm run build` | The build task optmises your website for production |

-If you would like to learn more about Base and the Base Modules, head over to the [main documentation](https://github.com/getbase/base#documentation).
+If you would like to learn more about Base, head over to the [Base website](https://getbase.org).

 * * *